-Learn about types of power of attorney, common reasons why seniors need them, and how to have a POA executed for your aging relative.
+Learn about types of power of attorney, common reasons why seniors need them, and how to have a power of attorney executed for your aging relative.

-A power of attorney is a document, signed by a competent adult called “the principal,” that grants a trusted individual the power to make decisions on their behalf if the principal is unable to.
+In short, the general definition of power of attorney is the written authorization to act on someone else’s behalf in all legal and financial matters.
+A competent adult, called “the principal,” signs a document that grants a trusted individual the authority to make decisions on their behalf if the principal is unable to.
 The person designated to act in the principal’s best interest is called “the agent.”
 It’s the agent’s job to make sure the principal — in this case their aging parent or loved one — is well cared for.

-Most seniors will execute multiple varieties of POA.
+Most seniors may need multiple types of power of attorney.
 An elder law attorney can help your aging relative determine the right combinations for their needs.

 A general power of attorney is comprehensive — it gives a senior’s agent power to act on their behalf financially and legally.
 General power of attorney can be used for healthy parents who want help with financial or personal matters.

-This POA is sometimes called a financial power of attorney.
-It gives an agent power to:
+A general POA, sometimes called a financial power of attorney, gives an agent power to:

 A medical power of attorney — also known as a health care proxy or health care agent — is someone who makes health care decisions for the principal if they’re incapacitated.
 It’s their job to ensure a senior’s wishes, as stated in their advanced directive or living will, are upheld in case of end-of-life care.